iamjesusc/iamjesusc/README.md

-Hello!; My name is Jesus.
+Hi!, My name is Jesus.